 Habit #1: Empower Freedom.

 Freedom of choice is the most precious and fundamental human drive.
-It is especially near and dear in American culture.
-The Millennial generation did not invent the desire for freedom! (although they’re flying the Freedom flag high.)
+It is especially near and dear in American culture, and while they’re flying the Freedom flag high, the Millennial generation did not invent the desire for freedom!

 In a job market where unemployment is the lowest in decades and expected to continue – the largest generation on the planet (Millennials) vote with their feet.
-They won’t be tied to a single company or job.
-In fact, experts predict (conservatively), over 50% of the workforce will be freelance status by 2020 – whether full-time or moonlighting.
+Millenials will not be tied to a single company or job for the sake of security.
+In fact, experts conservatively predict that – whether it’s full-time or moonlighting – over 50% of the workforce will have freelance status by 2020.

 Further, younger employees don’t place as high a value on monetary gains and climbing the corporate ladder.
-They want to grow and be challenged frequently, but not at the expense of their freedom.
+They want to grow, learn and be challenged frequently, but not at the expense of their freedom.

-- Freedom from being micro-managed, viewed as untrustworthy.
+- Freedom from being micro-managed and seemingly viewed as untrustworthy.

-- Freedom to make choices and decisions that benefit their life and family.
+- Freedom to make choices and decisions that benefit life, family, and friendships.

-- Freedom to join friends on a trek in the jungles of South American without a cell phone and computer.
+- Freedom to join friends on a trek in the jungles of South American without a cell phone or computer.

-- Freedom from an impossible choice between my well-being versus a job.
+- Freedom from an impossible choice between well-being versus a job.